pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/README.md

 - This package currently supports MCP servers and clients written in Python and Typescript.
   Other languages such as Kotlin are not supported.
 - The server adapters only adapt stdio MCP servers, not servers written for other protocols such as SSE.
-- The server adapters does not maintain any MCP server state across Lambda function invocations.
+- The server adapters do not maintain any MCP server state across Lambda function invocations.
   Only stateless MCP servers are a good fit for using this adapter.
 For example, MCP servers that invoke stateless tools like the [time MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/time) or make stateless web requests like the [fetch MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).